GoogleCloudPlatform/document-ai-samples/community/expense-parser-python/README.md

     * Name your processor and click **Create**
     * Take note of your processor's region (eg. us) and processor ID

-6. Activate your Command Shell and clone this GitHub repository in your Command shell using the command:
+6. Activate your Cloud Shell and clone this GitHub repository in your Command shell using the command:
 ```
 gh repo clone GoogleCloudPlatform/document-ai-samples
 ```
+Note: If you are using your local terminal, please follow this [link](https://cloud.google.com/sdk/docs/install) to install and initiate Google Cloud CLI before this step.

 7. Execute Bash shell scripts in your Cloud Shell terminal to create cloud resources (i.e Google Cloud Storage Buckets, Pub/Sub topics, Cloud Functions, BigQuery dataset and table)